Last updated on 21-Feb-2020

 Aloha, everyone!
-Here’s another #throwbackthursday, and this time I’m writing about our first visit to Hawaii in October 2016 – the picture above is from the arrivals area at the Honolulu airport, a lovely way to fell welcomed and start getting into the Aloha lifestyle! 🙂
+This time I’m writing about our first visit to Hawaii – the picture above is from the arrivals area at the Honolulu airport, a lovely way to feel welcomed and start getting into the Aloha lifestyle! 🙂

-But first, there’s something you may notice about my hubby and I. We prefer to say we are “spontaneous” and “value-oriented” regarding our vacation planning, but some people may say we are “procrastinators” and “last-minute-bargain-hunters”.
+But first, a small disclosure about my hubby and I. We prefer to say we are “spontaneous” and “value-oriented” regarding our vacation planning, but some people may say we are “procrastinators” and “last-minute-bargain-hunters”.
 LOL!
 Whatever you want to call it, we are usually very flexible with our travel dates and destinations, and try to find a combination of reasonable cost and interesting location each time.

 Now back to the post subject.
 While looking for some options for a vacation to take advantage of the Canadian Thanksgiving holiday (early October), we noticed some low prices on flights to Honolulu, in the island of Oahu.
 It seemed “the stars were aligning” for this: some friends who also live in Toronto had visited Oahu not long before and had encouraged us to go.
 I also have a friend and blogger (thank you for everything, Lucia Malla!
 We loved seeing you guys!) who has been living in Honolulu for a number of years, and when I told her we were thinking of spending some time there, she mentioned that October is “low season” in Hawaii, and usually a great time to visit, as prices are lower and crowds smaller.
 That sounded great, so we bought the tickets and started packing/planning!